yqx7150/MWDMSP/README.md

 ### Figs
 ![repeat-MWDMSP](https://github.com/yqx7150/MWDMSP/blob/master/test%20code/utils/flowchart.png)
 Fig. 1.
-Flow-chart of the MWDMSP network.
+Flow-chart of the network used in MWDMSP.

 ![repeat-MWDMSP](https://github.com/yqx7150/MWDMSP/blob/master/test%20code/utils/iteration.png)
 Fig. 2.
 Illustration of the MWDMSP as a priori information for the iterative process in IR.